 SPEC welcomes letters to the editor on subjects relevant to topics covered by the paper.
-Letters must be kept within 300 words or less and may be edited for clarity or to remove any slanderous, sexist, racist or homophobic statements.
+Letters must be kept within 300 words or less and may be edited for clarity or to remove any slanderous, sex-ist, racist or homophobic statements.
 We reserve the right to reject any letters.
 Opinions or letters published do not necessarily reflect the editorial policies or beliefs of this newspaper.
-All letters must bear the handwritten signature of the writer and include the address and number(s) for verification purposes.
+All letters must bear the handwritten signature of the writer and include the address and number(s) for verifi-cation purposes.
 (Address & phone number will not be printed.).
 The Publisher shall not be liable for slight changes or typographical errors that do not lessen the value of an advertisement.
-The Publisher's liability for other errors or omissions in connection with any advertisement is strictly limited to publication of the advertisement in any subsequent issue or the refund of any monies paid for the advertisement.
+The Pub-lisher's liability for other errors or omissions in SPEC welcomes letters to the editor on subjects lisher's liability for other errors or omissions in connection with any advertisement is strictly lim-ited to publication of the advertisement in any sub-sequent issue or the refund of any monies paid for the advertisement.